-- The creation or expansion of sustainable court-funding mechanisms. - The ability of courts to assess reasonable costs on criminal defendants in accordance with PA 352 of 2014. - Court reforms that seek administrative and operational efficiencies, such as, but not limited to, controlling personnel costs and streamlining records management procedures and data collection efforts. - The establishment and/or expansion of funding for specialty courts. - Statutory language that prohibits judges from bringing an action against a county without prior approval by the Michigan Supreme Court, as it pertains to claims of inadequate funding from the county board of commissioners. - Implementation of indigent defense standards, but only if the state provides full and complete funding, not to include dollars remitted from local funds, for the changes, now and into the future. - Codifying best practices for setting bail that includes provisions to minimize any risk to public safety and do not violate Article I, Section 15 of the Michigan Constitution. - The expansion of pre-trial risk assessment tools that create-accuracy in the criminal justice system, while maintaining safe communities.
+- the creation or expansion of sustainable court-funding mechanisms. - courts assessing reasonable costs on criminal defendants in accordance with PA 352 of 2014. - court reforms that seek administrative and operational efficiencies, such as, but not limited to, controlling personnel costs and streamlining records management procedures and data collection efforts. - the role of county clerks of the circuit court, which have a constitutional stake in the trial court funding reform and should be consulted as the State considers critical funding reforms for the court system. - the establishment and/or expansion of funding for specialty courts. - statutory language that prohibits judges from bringing an action against a county without prior approval by the Michigan Supreme Court, as it pertains to claims of inadequate funding from the county board of commissioners. - implementation of indigent defense standards, but only if the state provides full and complete funding, not to include dollars remitted from local funds, for the changes, now and into the future. - codifying best practices for setting bail that includes provisions to minimize any risk to public safety and does not violate Article 1, section 15 of the Michigan constitution. - expansion of pre-trial risk assessment tools that create accuracy in the criminal justice system while maintaining safe communities. - continued partnership with the Michigan Task Force on Jail and Pretrial Incarceration to support smart criminal justice reform and lessening burdens on county jails while maintaining public safety.
+We recognize that communities of color are often over-represented in our jails and support continued work on more equitable policies.